Ways to Tell When It's Time to Fire a Client

 If you're suffering through a bad client relationship, give your head a shake and dislodge that old adage, one in the hand is worth two in the bush.
 For all you know, the two in the bush could both become your clients and be a whole lot less trouble and more lucrative than the pain-in-the-pants you're dealing with now.

-Review your troublesome client's history and decide if what you have to go through to maintain a client relationship with him is worth it.
-And if the answer is "No", fire him.
+Review your troublesome client's history and decide if what you have to go through to maintain a client relationship with them is worth it.
+And if the answer is "No", fire him or her.
 You will be glad you did.